graezykev/normalise-your-git-commit-and-push/steps.md

 git commit -m 'first commit'
 ```

-Here is what you'll see from the terminal console.
+Here is what you'll see from the terminal console:

 ![alt text](images/image.png)

-This is because we have an `exit 1` in `package.json`.
+It fails because the pre-commit hook runs the `test` job, which contains only an `exit 1` command in the `test` section of `package.json`.

 ```json
 "scripts": {